omolojakazeem/django-starter-boilerplate/README.md

 pip install -r requirements.txt
 ```

+* If you wont be using this project name, kindly edit the project name in the Procfile and wsgi file and all other possible occurences.

 ### Heroku Settings

 * Run the below commands to create the free plan of postgresql db on heroku